-The problem is, in many fatal cases an economist is not used either because the plaintiffs’ lawyer thinks he does not need one, or because the case reaches a settlement long before an economist is engaged.
-As a result, employee funded benefits are not always included in the calculus.
+The problem is, in many fatal cases an economist is not used because the plaintiffs’ lawyer thinks he does not need one, or because the case settles long before an economist is engaged.
+As a result, employee-funded benefits are not always included in the calculus.

 Fifteen years ago, if you left out these benefits, the overall value of your case suffered a little.
 In 2014, with health insurance and other employee benefits skyrocketing, if you don’t include these in your damages in a wrongful death case, you are leaving as much as 25% of the value of the claim on the table.

-Clearly, you can’t get every employee benefit included as damages.
+You can’t get every employee benefit included as damages.
 You cannot collect on the decedents’ lost disability insurance while making a claim for lost earnings.
-And you can’t include employer paid vacations and holidays.
-But the majority of these lost benefits should be included in a fatality case from demand package to submission to the jury.
+And you can’t include employer-paid vacations and holidays.
+But most of these lost benefits should be included in a fatality case from the demand package to submission to the jury.

 Getting a Lawyer for Your Case

 If you have a wrongful death case in Maryland, contact my law firm.
 We have achieved a successful outcome in scores of wrongful death cases in Maryland, both at trial and at the settlement table.
 You can call us at 800-553-8082 or get a free online consultation here.